Kieran McAnespie: Playing career

 Having returned to Scottish football, McAnespie spent several short, injury-disrupted spells with lower division clubs.
 He left Falkirk in October 2004 to return to St Johnstone, before joining Ayr United in January 2006.
 He rejected Ayr's offer to re-sign in the summer and instead joined Alloa Athletic.
 On 21 June 2007, McAnespie was sold by Alloa to Greenock Morton for a five figure fee (rumoured to be £11,750).
 At Morton he scored his first and only goal for the club against Partick Thistle.

 In the summer of 2008, McAnespie went on trial with Wycombe Wanderers, where he scored against Flackwell Heath, but was unsuccessful in getting a move to the Chairboys, and remained with Morton for a further season.
 This included a loan spell at near-neighbours Third Division side Dumbarton, until the end of the season.
 Sadly for McAnespie, he injured himself again after only one game for Dumbarton so spent most of his time at the Rock on the sidelines.
 McAnespie was released after the end of the 2008–2009 season, as confirmed by Davie Irons on 8 May in the Greenock Telegraph.

 McAnespie's time in retirement was short, with Arbroath picking him up on a one-year contract for the 2010–11 season.
 In June 2012, he joined Stirling Albion, having been released by Arbroath at the end of the 2011–12 season.
 On 4 April 2014, McAnespie left Stirling Albion due to work commitments.
 McAnespie signed for Junior side Kilbirnie Ladeside in July 2014.
 He then moved onto Petershill before a coaching stint at Glenafton.

 McAnespie was unveiled as player-manager of Clydebank in 2017, making 12 appearances for The Bankies before resigning in 2019.

 Coaching career

 McAnespie was a coach at junior club Glenafton in 2016.

 He coached at Darvel from 2021 until June 2022.

 Managerial career

 On 19 January 2017, McAnespie was appointed manager of Clydebank.
-After a torrid start to his managerial career, McAnespie guided his side to six wins in a row in the final matches of the season and won promotion to the top flight.
+After a torrid start to his managerial career, McAnespie guided his side to six consecutive wins in the final matches of the season and won promotion to the top flight.

 After leaving Clydebank in 2019, he was assistant manager of Cumbernauld United until April 2020 where he was named manager to take them into the new West of Scotland Football League.

 He resigned in 2021 before taking up a coaching role at Darvel later in the year.